solarsnake/coveralls-demo-ruby/README.md

 </details>

-This guide will walk you through that configuration process.
+This guide will walk you through the configuration process.

 ## How to use this guide